Printie

 If you want to sell physical products too

-Physical products can increase AOV and brand trust — but only if fulfillment stays consistent.
+If designing for multi‑color (ams/mmu): reduce purge waste and print time pushes you toward physical products, remember that physical offers can increase AOV and brand trust only if fulfillment stays consistent.
 Start with repeatable SKUs, bounded options, and a defined packaging/QC spec so you can scale without running a printer farm yourself.

-If you’re deciding between files and physical products, read Etsy Digital Files vs Physical 3D Prints.
+If how do i design models for multi-color printing without insane waste? is pushing you toward physical products, read Etsy Digital Files vs Physical 3D Prints.

 How Printie fits